ishmal/ldpc802-js/README.md

 tested extensively, but the spec also has test data to validate any new software implementation.

-The codec uses the Log Likelyhood Sum-Product algorithm, so should prove to be very effective in signal reconstruction and sensitivity.
+The codec uses the Log Likelihood Sum-Product algorithm, so should prove to be very effective in signal reconstruction and sensitivity.